Secarma Limited – Standard Penetration Testing Terms and Conditions

 1.15.
 “Proposal” means the proposal for the Security Testing provided by Company to the Client detailing the scope of work all or some of which may be accepted by the Client in their purchase order;

 1.16.
-“Security Testing” means the process of testing the System as described in the Proposal made by the Company to the Client;
+“Security Testing” means the provision of services as described in the Proposal made by the Company to the Client;

 1.17.
 “Start Date” means the date the Security Testing will start to be provided as confirmed by the Company in writing to the Client;

 1.18.
-“System” means the systems and networks which the Client requires to be security tested pursuant to this Contract;
+“System” means the systems, networks, processes and policies, whether technical or not, which the Client requires to be security tested described in the Proposal made by the Company to the Client and pursuant to this Contract;

 1.19.
 “Test Report” means the report produced by the Company detailing the results of the Security Testing;